dataverbinders/statline-bq/README.md

     bucket = "my_prod_bucket"
     location = "EU"
 ```
-Addiotionally, the local paths used by the library can configured here.
+Additionally, the local paths used by the library can configured here.
 Under `[paths]` define the path to the library, and other temporary folders if desired.

 #### 2. Datasets through `datasets.toml`